About

 She left London in the late 60s and spent the next years travelling widely, studying art and culture.

-In the early 1980s she started carving stone, preferring to use discarded materials from abandoned quarries.
+In the early 1980s she started carving stone, preferring to use discarded materials from abandoned quarries, and more recently finding local stones from the hillside where she works.

 Artemis, London